David Folkerts-Landau: Bretton Woods II

 Folkerts-Landau, Dooley and Garber have referred to the monetary system of today as Bretton Woods II.
 They argue that in the early 2000s (decade) the international system is composed of a core issuing the dominant international currency, and a periphery.
 The periphery is committed to export-led growth based on the maintenance of an undervalued exchange rate.
 In the 1960s, the core was the United States and the periphery was Europe and Japan.
 This old periphery has since graduated, and the new periphery is Asia.
 The core remains the same, the United States.
 The argument is that a system of pegged currencies, in which the periphery export capital to the core that provides a financial intermediary role is both stable and desirable, although this notion is controversial.

-Financial crisis of 2007–2008
+2008 financial crisis

-Folkerts-Landau viewed the sub-prime mortgage crisis as the result of fraud rather than financial innovation such as CDOs.
+Folkerts-Landau viewed the subprime mortgage crisis as the result of fraud rather than financial innovation such as CDOs.
 In May 2008, he argued that the international monetary system was well placed to withstand the sub-prime crisis, and that a pessimistic outcome was not credible.
 In February 2009, he ceded that his critics were correct in predicting the 2008 financial crisis, but the transmission mechanism was different to what most had expected.
 He believed that the cause of the crisis was ineffective supervision and regulation of financial markets.